RIKEN-BCIL/BCILDCMCONVERT/README.md

 # BCILDCMCONVERT

-Converts DICOM to NIFTI, organizes the data into a study directory, and reads MRI scanning params useful for preprocessing brain imaging with HCP pipeline and FSL.
+Converts DICOM to NIFTI, organizes the data into a study directory, and reads MRI scanning params useful for preprocessing brain imaging data with HCP pipeline and FSL.

 ### Installation and Usage
 1. System requirements: linux, python3, nibabel 3.1.0, nampy 1.16.4 pydicom 2.0.0, dcm2niix